 This relationship is important, although it does not always hold true.
 Some states, like North Dakota, have high incomes without high prices.
 Adjusting incomes for price level can substantially change our perceptions of which states are truly poor or rich.

-For example, New Yorkers and North Dakotans earn approximately the same amount in dollars per capita, but after adjusting for regional price parity, North Dakotan incomes can buy more.
+For example, residents of Massachusetts and North Dakota earn approximately the same amount in dollars per capita, but after adjusting for regional price parity, North Dakotan incomes can buy more.

 |State||Relative Value of $100||Rank|